Matilda of Tuscany: State of Matilda's domains after her accession to power

-After the death of her mother, Matilda took over her immense paternal inheritance, contrary to the provisions of the Salic and Lombard law currently in force in the Kingdom of Italy, according to which Emperor Henry IV would have been the legal heir.
-A lending under imperial law was of secondary importance for the House of Canossa in view of Henry IV's minority and close cooperation with the reform Papacy.
+After the death of her mother, Matilda took over her immense paternal inheritance.
+This was contrary to the provisions of the Salic and Lombard law currently in force in the Kingdom of Italy, according to which Emperor Henry IV would have been the legal heir.
+In view of the minority of Henry IV and close cooperation with the reform papacy, a lending under imperial law was of secondary importance for the House of Canossa.

-Between 1076 and 1080, Matilda travelled to Lorraine to lay claim to her husband's estate in Verdun, which he had willed (along with the rest of his patrimony) to his sister Ida's son, Godfrey of Bouillon.
-Godfrey of Bouillon also disputed her rights to Stenay and Mosay, which her mother had received as dowry.
-The quarrel between aunt and nephew over the episcopal County of Verdun was eventually settled by Theoderic, Bishop of Verdun, who enjoyed the right to nominate the counts.
-He easily found in favor of Matilda, as such verdict happened to please both Pope Gregory VII and King Henry IV.
-Matilda then proceeded to enfeoff Verdun to her husband's pro-reform cousin, Albert III of Namur.
-The deep animosity between Matilda and her nephew is thought to have prevented her from travelling to Jerusalem during the First Crusade, led by him in the late 1090s.
+Between 1076 and 1080, Matilda travelled to Lorraine to lay claim to her husband's estate in Verdun, which he had willed (along with the rest of his patrimony) to his nephew Godfrey of Bouillon, the son of his sister Ida.
+Godfrey of Bouillon also disputed Matilda's rights to Stenay and Mosay, which her mother had received as dowry.
+The quarrel between aunt and nephew over the episcopal county of Verdun was eventually settled by Theoderic, Bishop of Verdun, who enjoyed the right to nominate the counts.
+He easily found in favor of Matilda, as such a verdict happened to please both Pope Gregory VII and King Henry IV.
+Matilda then proceeded to invest Verdun to her husband's pro-reform cousin, Albert III of Namur.
+The deep animosity between Matilda and her nephew is thought to have prevented her from travelling to Jerusalem during the First Crusade that he led in the late 1090s.